Matrix Decomposition and Applications: QR with Column Pivoting: Revealing Rank-One Deficiency

-This completes the proof. \end{proof} The following discussion is based on the existence of the singular value decomposition (SVD) which will be introduced in Section~\ref{section:SVD} (p.~\pageref{section:SVD}).
-Feel free to skip at a first reading.
-Suppose the SVD of $\bA$ is given by $\bA = \sum_{i=1}^{n} \sigma_i \bu_i\bv_i^\top$, where $\sigma_i$'s are singular values with $\sigma_1 \geq \sigma_2 \geq \ldots \geq \sigma_n$, i.e., $\sigma_n$ is the smallest singular value, and $\bu_i$'s, $\bv_i$'s are the left and right singular vectors respectively.
-Then, if we let $\bv = \bv_n$ such that $\bA\bv_n = \sigma_n \bu_n$, \footnote{We will prove that the right singular vector of $\bA$ is equal to the right singular vector of $\bR$ if the $\bA$ has QR decomposition $\bA=\bQ\bR$ in Lemma~\ref{lemma:svd-for-qr} (p.~\pageref{lemma:svd-for-qr}).
+where the second equality follows from the invariance of vector norms under orthogonal transformations, and $\bP$ is an orthogonal matrix satisfying $\bP\bP^\top=\bI$.
+This concludes the proof. \end{proof} The following discussion makes use of the singular value decomposition (SVD), which will be introduced in Section~\ref{section:SVD}.
+You may skip this paragraph on a first reading.
+Suppose the SVD of $\bA$ is given by $\bA = \sum_{i=1}^{n} \sigma_i \bu_i\bv_i^\top$, where $\sigma_i$'s are singular values satisfying $\sigma_1 \geq \sigma_2 \geq \ldots \geq \sigma_n$, i.e., $\sigma_n$ is the smallest singular value, and $\bu_i$'s and $\bv_i$'s are the corresponding left and right singular vectors, respectively.
+Then, if we let $\bv = \bv_n$ such that $\bA\bv_n = \sigma_n \bu_n$, \footnote{We will prove that the right singular vector of $\bA$ is equal to the right singular vector of $\bR$ if $\bA$ admits the QR decomposition $\bA=\bQ\bR$ in Lemma~\ref{lemma:svd-for-qr}.
 The claim can also be applied to the singular values.
-So $\bv_n$ here is also the right singular vector of $\bR$.} we have
+So $\bv_n$ here is also a right singular vector of $\bR$.} we have